brunopk/mis-gastos-backend/doc/security.md

 Mis Gastos Backend supports two OAuth 2.0 flows:

-- [Authorization Code flow](#authorization-code-flow): used to access Google APIs, such as Google Tasks and Gmail, on behalf of the user using Google as the OAuth2 provider.
+- [Authorization Code flow](#authorization-code-flow): used to access Google APIs, such as Google Tasks and Gmail, on behalf of the user.
 - [Client Credentials flow](#client-credentials-flow): used to execute [scripts](/scripts).

 ## Authorization Code flow